algolia/algoliasearch-client-android/doc/build.md

 The client exists in two different flavors:

 - The **online** flavor, which is the regular API client.
 Its source code is located under the `algoliasearch/src/main` directory.
-It gets published to Maven Central as `algoliasearch-android`.
+It gets published to Maven Central as `instantsearch-android-client`.

 - The **offline** flavor, which is a superset of the online flavor.
 In addition to the main source code, it adds the `algoliasearch/src/offline` directory.
-It gets published to Maven Central as `algoliasearch-offline-android`.
+It gets published to Maven Central as `instantsearch-android-client-offline`.
 This flavor has a dependency on the Algolia Search Offline Core module (`algoliasearch-offline-core-android` in Maven).

 ## Problem